meepobrother/loopback-next/docs/site/migration/models/remoting-hooks.md

 }
 ```

+The example above is intentionally simple and does not access any data from the
+context argument.
+See [Accessing context data](#accessing-context-data) for
+instructions on how to map LoopBack 3 context properties to LoopBack 4.

 ## Migrating global hooks

 Global remoting hooks should be rewritten to
 [global interceptors](https://loopback.io/doc/en/lb4/Interceptors.html#global-interceptors).
-You can use [Interceptor generator CLI](../../ Interceptor-generator.md) to
+You can use [Interceptor generator CLI](../../Interceptor-generator.md) to
 create the necessary infrastructure for each hook.

 First, run `lb4 interceptor` to create a new interceptor.
 Pick an interceptor